Zilliqa/zilliqa-developer/docs/faq/faq-seed-ssn.md

 Please ensure the following:

 - You must be using the public IP of the machine when following launch_docker.sh instructions.
-- Kindly ensure that you are following the Minimum Hardware Requirements defined in the [Getting Started](http://localhost/exchanges/exchange-integration/getting-started/exchange-introduction/#ip-whitelisting-mode) page.
+- Kindly ensure that you are following the Minimum Hardware Requirements defined in the [Getting Started](ip-whitelisting-mode) page.

 - The inbound port should be open in the firewall.
 You can check by issuing the following command.
+Note that you may need to install the netcat tool for this.

   ```sh
       nc -vz <IP address of the machine>  <port>